mzyl/bookbytes2.0/README.md

 - [x] Pull html documents out of full library
   - rsync can do this for me
 - [ ] Explore ideas for segmenting chapters and other print section formats
+  - Lots of progress made here thanks to PyrO
 - [ ] Host locally from server
 - [ ] Reimplement so each connection to site gets a different session
   - ~~Also should store library files to be accessed repeatedly instead of walking directory every time~~
+    - "Files" are now stored in global variable
 - [ ] Add feedback solution
 - [ ] Finalize web interface
 - [ ] Replicate local server on digitalocean or similar